 Are you struggling to experience joyful, connected, authentic relationships with your loved ones?
 Is it possible that childhood wounds are keeping you stuck?

 She sat right in the front row of a Connected Families parenting workshop.
 For the first part of the teaching she listened wide-eyed and engaged enthusiastically.
-Then things changed.

 The tears formed instantly and were falling by the time she spoke:

 “For the first time in my life I’ve realized that the reason I have such a hard time connecting with my son is that no one ever really connected with me.”

 How childhood wounds get in the way of parent-child attachment

 It’s not uncommon for parents to struggle with actually wanting to connect with their children.
 There can be numerous reasons (stress, anxiety, different personalities, behavioral challenges) for this disconnection.
 However, we’ve found this mom’s words, “no one ever really connected with me” to be a primary factor in what can be an ongoing challenge.
 In fact, a study by Hazen and Shaver suggests that a whopping 45% of adults have insecure attachment.